-New Accounting Pronouncements
+New Accounting Pronouncements Effective This Fiscal Year

 In November 2016, the GASB issued Statement No. 83, Certain Asset Retirement Obligations.
 This Statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.
+The District has implemented the provisions of this Statement as of June 30, 2019.
+There was no material impact from adoption.